henrygd/beszel/readme.md

 ## Security

-The hub and agent communicate over SSH, so they do not need to be exposed to the internet.
+The hub and agent communicate over SSH, so they don't need to be exposed to the internet.
+And the connection won't break if you put your own auth gateway, such as Authelia, in front of the hub.

 When the hub is started for the first time, it generates an ED25519 key pair.

 The agent's SSH server is configured to accept connections only using this key.
-It also does not provide a pty or accept any input, so it is not possible to execute commands on the agent.
+It does not provide a pty or accept any input, so it is not possible to execute commands on the agent even if your private key is compromised.

 ## FAQ / Troubleshooting